(13 April 2020) By Peter Dalglish (Windsor Law 3L student, Cities and Climate Action Forum member).

 For many, the thought of wooden buildings can conjure up images of some of the great fires of history.
 In two short days, the Great Chicago Fire of 1871 destroyed over 17,000 buildings and left 100,000 residents without homes.
 Detroit, before the discovery of the internal combustion engine and the assembly line, was a wooden frontier outpost that entirely burned down in the early 19th century.
 Fires leave an impressionable mark on cities.
 Detroit’s previous flag depicts two women from this period – one crying, expressing remorse and pain over the loss of their community, the other gesturing as if she is looking to the future towards an era of resurgence and optimism.

-we too look towards the future and consider what a wooden structure may offer in contemporary urban design and construction.
+It is worthy in this period of concern over our planet that we too look towards the future and consider what a wooden structure may offer in contemporary urban design and construction.

 Steel is just one building component used in the construction of traditional multi-storey towers.
 In order to construct the core of a building, tonnes of concrete are required to be poured for the entire height of the high rise.
 According to British think tank Chatham House, concrete production and transportation are major contributors to global carbon dioxide emissions, compromising 8 per cent of global emissions.

 With the use of a timber exoskeleton like in the Toronto and Vancouver examples mentioned above, the need for steel and concrete is significantly reduced and less carbon is released into the atmosphere.

 Timber provides an additional benefit as a building material through its ability to capture and store carbon.
 A study in the journal Nature Sustainability confirms that “carbon storage in mass-timber buildings will offset some of the temporary reductions of carbon stock in forests, which will re-grow and continue to absorb carbon from the atmosphere.
 This transfer of carbon from forests into cities may compensate for the weakening of the land-based carbon sinks as air temperatures rise and the frequency of natural disturbances relating to climate change that affect forests increases.”
 The cyclical process of trees absorbing carbon as they grow and using the wood in structures where they are effectively stored contributes to a reduction of carbon in the atmosphere.
 In an era where expansive and energy-intensive carbon-capture systems are being developed, considering storing carbon in wooden structures seems almost mundane.
 But returning to practices that were once common in past times – walking and using active transport before the car, eating seasonally and locally before importing food – are serious and practical ways of reducing our carbon footprint.
 For a progressive municipality to demonstrate action in meeting the climate emergency declared in over 400 Canadian municipalities, more wood and less steel and concrete should be used in building construction.